improvedk/PowerPad/README.md

 PowerPad
 ========
+PowerPad helps you keep to your schedule while presenting by displaying your presentation progress, notes and preview of the next slide.

 PowerPad is a simple and easy way to replicate the functionality of Powerpoints presenters view, though on your tablet or phone.

 To download, check out the [Releases page](https://github.com/improvedk/PowerPad/releases/).
 No install is necessary, simply unpack and run.